everornever/MinecraftSetup/README.md

 ## 2. Install Mods:

-- put these Mods into the mod folder
+- put Mods from client mods folder into your mod folder

 ### Performance